LivingWithHippos/unchained-android/PLUGINS.md

 If you don't know where to publish your repository and plugins, just create a project on Github, Gitlab, Sourcehat, Codeberg or whatever and use that.

+**N.B. the link to the repository to be used/shared must directly open the text file, test it in your browser.
+On Github you can get it by pressing the "raw" button on the file page.**

 ## Create a new Plugin

 The structure of a plugin file is more complex to allow for the necessary flexibility for every website layout.
 Websites requiring login or protected by Cloudflare are not searchable yet.